domichal/launcher/README.md

 ### Icons

 If you tried to organise things on GameShell your way previously, you know that now it should be time for some folder traversing to be done to add icons in.
 But no, you don't have to!
 You can just drop all the icons in the root folder of your menu (or skin, whatever your preference is).
-Mylauncher is modified to look for icons in application launcher parent folders (up to two levels up by default, so if you want to grow big trees in your menu, you will need to increase it - look for this line: ``allowed = "../.."`` in the ``skin manager.py``)
+*mylauncher* is modified to look for icons in application launcher parent folders (up to two levels up by default, so if you want to grow big trees in your menu, you will need to increase it - look for this line: ``allowed = "../.."`` in the ``skin manager.py``)

 # Configuration